Our staff will respond to your query promptly and provide detailed information to your questions.

 - Visit LEGO® House

-5 day - Tailor-made family holidays to LEGOLAND, Billund.
+5 day - Tailor-made family tour to LEGOLAND, Billund.

 Few of us have not encountered the Danish invention of LEGO in some shape or form during our childhood.
 And if you had to pick one LEGOLAND park, then the Danish original one at Billund would be the one not to miss.
 For those of us that spent our weekends and holidays building LEGO as children, a LEGO theme park is a dream come true - it's hard to say who will have more fun here, the kids or the parents.